microsoft/AcademicContent/Labs/Content in draft/Azure Kubernetes Service/AKS.md

 	curl -s https://topcs.blob.core.windows.net/public/aks-shell-resources.tar | tar xv
 	```

 1. The .tar file contains two files that are now present in the current directory.
 The first one — **acr.sh** — is a shell script that connects an Azure Container Registry instance to an AKS cluster.
 Before you run it, you need to modify it.
-Use the following command to open **acr.sh** in the built-in [Nano editor](https://www.nano-editor.org/):
+Use the following command to open **acr.sh** in the built-in [Cloud Shell editor](https://azure.microsoft.com/blog/cloudshelleditor/) based on [Visual Studio Code](https://code.visualstudio.com/):

 	```
-	nano acr.sh
+	code acr.sh
 	```

 1. Replace RESOURCE_GROUP_NAME on lines 3 and 5 with the name of the resource group you created in [Exercise 1](#Exercise1).
 Similarly, replace CLUSTER_NAME on line 4 with the name of your AKS cluster from Exercise 1, Step 3, and replace REGISTRY_NAME on line 6 with the name of your container registry.
-Then press **Ctrl+O** followed by **Enter** to save the script, and **Ctrl+X** to exit Nano.
+Then press **Ctrl+S** to save the script, and **Ctrl+Q** to close the editor.

 	![Modifying the shell script](Images/modified-script.png)